The Science of Being Watched: Why Accountability Check-ins Change Your Behavior

 Frequency and Timing

 A 2019 study in the Journal of Applied Psychology found that more frequent check-ins produced greater behavior change than less frequent ones - up to a point.
 Daily check-ins outperformed weekly ones for habit formation, likely because the feedback loop is tighter and the reinforcement is more immediate.
+This is why an accountability app built around daily check-ins tends to move the needle faster than a weekly review alone.

 However, the timing matters as much as the frequency.
 Check-ins that happen after the habit window (end of day review) are less effective than those that happen at the moment of decision (at the time you should be doing the habit).